AlfredoMartins/phone-task-testing/readme.md

 ```
 GET http://<localhost>:<port>/phone_store/<id>
 ```
-Gives back the phone with specific ID in JSON format.
+Gives back the phone with specific ID in `JSON` format.

 ### Error cases:
 Error code operations for adding new phone:
-- 404 Not Found: ID not found in the database
+- `404 Not Found`: ID not found in the database
-- 400 Bad Request: In case any other error occur.
+- `400 Bad Request`: In case any other error occur.

 ### List phones <a name = "list_phones"></a>